Km-khaled/Advanced-UI-Development-Suite/README.md

 Contributions to improve the projects or add new features are welcome.
 Please follow these steps:
 1. Fork the repository
 2. Create a new branch (`git checkout -b feature-branch`)
-3. Make your changes and commit (`git commit -am 'Add some feature'`)
+3. Make your changes and commit (`git commit -m 'Add some feature'`)
 4. Push to the branch (`git push origin feature-branch`)
 5. Create a new Pull Request